NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 | *Spoofable?*           | Yes, the latency measurements from browser to server are obtained with JavaScript and can be manipulated by the client. |
 | *Results Availability* | ~500 ms after `DOMContentLoaded`                                                                                        |
 | *Accuracy*             | Depends on the geographical location of the proxy and it's latency.                                                     |                                                    |                                                   |

+I created an in-depth description of the basic idea of this bot detection test in [an earlier blog article]({filename}/Security/detecting-proxies.md).
+The idea is to take two latency measurements:

+1. **Browser to Server Latency:** Send `N=10` WebSocket messages from the browser to the web server.
+The web server immediately replies on each message with the same message (echo-server).
+The browser stores the time delta as latency measurement.
+2. **Server to Browser Latency:** On the server, when the browser establishes a http connection, we measure the time delta in the initial three-way TCP/IP handshake.

+If both latency measurements differ significantly (namely the **Browser to Server Latency** is significantly higher than the **Server to Browser Latency**), it is possible to conjecture that there is an intermediate host between the browser and the web server.

 ## 2. WebRTC Test